sphinx-doc/sphinx/doc/man/sphinx-apidoc.rst

    Maximum depth for the generated table of contents file.

+.. option:: --tocfile

+   Filename for a table of contents file.
+Defaults to ``modules``.

 .. option:: -T, --no-toc

    Do not create a table of contents file.
 Ignored when :option:`--full` is